Bachelor of Science (Chiropractic) - CB77

 - an International English Language Testing System (IELTS Academic) overall band score of at least 7.0 overall with a minimum 7.0 for Reading and Writing and 7.0 for Speaking and Listening, or

 - an Occupational English Test with grades A or B only in each of the four components.

 English test results remain valid for no more than two years between final examination date and the date of commencement of study, and m,ust appear on a single result certificate.

 Health RequirementsNo information available at this time.

-It is recommended that potential applicants also complete either Biology, Chemistry or Physics to a Yr 12 level.
+It is recommended that potential applicants also complete either Biology or Chemistry to a Yr 12 level.

 The Bachelor of Science (Chiropractic) provides you with knowledge and an appreciation of basic techniques enabling you to pursue employment opportunities as an assistant in chiropractic practice.

 This course is the ideal pathway into the Master of Clinical Chiropractic.
 Upon completion of the masters course you will be eligible to apply for registration to practise as a Chiropractor and describe yourself as a Chiropractor.

 |Fee Category||Commonwealth Supported Place|

 |What is a Commonwealth Supported Place?||A Commonwealth Supported Place is subsidised by the Government so that you are only required to pay a Student Contribution amount rather than tuition fees.|